oleh-papka/Yakov_tg_bot/README.md

 - PostgreSQL database (hypothetically you could use any other, but I'm not 100% shure)
 - Python 3.10+ (haven't checked lower versions, but why to use them?)
-- And external libraries could be found in [`requirements.txt`](./requirements.txt) (⚠️ used outdated version of `python-telegram-bot` library, new version wold be supported in future releases)
+- And external libraries could be found in [`requirements.txt`](./requirements.txt) (⚠️ used outdated version of `python-telegram-bot` library, new version would be supported in future releases)

 ### Bot config

 Environmental variables example template could be found in [`.env.example`](./.env.example) file.
 Set `WEBHOOK_FLAG` to `1` for running on Heroku (also need to specify `BOT_LINK` and `PORT` if so) and `0` for running locally.